HDFGroup/h5serv/docs/Types/index.rst

 *Note:* Typically there is a slight performance penalty in accessing variable length string elements of an array in the server.

-To specify a variable length string, create a JSON object with class, cset, strpad, and strsize keys (see definitions of these keys below) where the value of "length" is:
+To specify a variable length string, create a JSON object with class, charSet, strPad, and length keys (see definitions of these keys below) where the value of "length" is:
 ``H5T_VARIABLE``.

 *Note:* Current only the ASCII character set is supported.